consoledotdev/home/content/selection-criteria.md

   online (blog, social media, video) talking about it?
 - What are the HR policies like?
 Is remote work allowed?
 What is the office culture like?
 Are they transparent about benefits?
-- How well does the product meet the "Interesting tools" criteria above?
 - Is the organization financially secure?
 What does the revenue, profit, donations and/or funding situation look like?